GfSE/SAF-Specification/stereotypes.md

 realizes concept SUCcontributingToOSY

-Specifies the fact that a System UseCase contributes to an Operational Story(s).
+Specifies the fact that a System UseCase contributes to an Operational Storys.
 ## SAF_VPQuery
 ### Documentation